jly36963/notes/general/computers/computer-basics(comptia).md

 - CAT ratings
   - cat 5 -- 100Mbps
   - cat 5e -- 1Gbps
-  - cat 6 -- 1Gbps (100m) or 10Gbps (55m)
+  - cat 6 -- 1Gbps for 100m or 10Gbps for 55m
-  - cat 6a -- 10Gbps (100m)
+  - cat 6a -- 10Gbps for 100m (currently the most-used)
+  - cat 7 -- 10 Gbps for 100m, shielded
+- fire ratings
-- plenum ratings
+  - plenum
-  - plenum -- any type of cable with fire-resistant jacket
+    - cable with fire-resistant jacket
     - ok to use in ceiling or floor cavity
+  - riser
+    - run between floors in a building
+  - pvc (non-plenum)
+    - no fire protection

-# crimp network cables
+## crimp network cables

 - crimping cables
   - items